An A Posteriori Error Estimator for Electrically Coupled Liquid Crystal Equilibrium Configurations: Free-Energy Model and Optimality Conditions

-In \cite{Emerson6}, a posteriori error estimators are proposed for elastic liquid crystal systems.
-In this section, the estimator for the penalty formulation is extended to include the electric and flexoelectric coupling described in Section \ref{model}.
-Furthermore, the estimator is shown to produce a reliable estimate of global approximation error.
+In \cite{Emerson6}, a posteriori error estimators were proposed for the first-order optimality conditions of purely elastic liquid crystal systems.
+Below, the elastic estimator is extended to include electric and flexoelectric coupling.
+Moreover, this estimator is shown to be both reliable and locally efficient.